MuiseDestiny/zotero-style/README.md

 </details>

+## Quick Filtering

+> By clicking on the logo representing the item type, you can complete the quick filtering of item types.
+And repeat the process above to exit filtering.

 ## Graph View

 > An Obsidian's `inreractive graph` rendered by Obsidian's source code.
 It can show item's related items visually.
 And you can locate the Zotero item from the graph node (`click`), and locate the graph node from Zotero item (`ctrl+click`).